 - William Holmes was an Irish and Sydney Police Inspector.

-- William Holmes court-martialled; exhonorated 60 years later.
+- Peter Harold Drew court-martialled; exhonorated 60 years later.

 - Edward Knight Baker a missionary in Madagascar, Mauritious and South Australia.